 As an ingredient, gelatin seems standard enough.
-After all, it’s found in a variety of everyday foods—from breakfast cereals to yogurts to marshmallows and gummy bears, and (of course) the nearly eponymous Jell-O treat.
+After all, it’s found in a variety of everyday foods—from breakfast cereals and yogurts to marshmallows and gummy bears, and (of course) the nearly eponymous Jell-O treat.
 But knowing where your food comes from isn’t just about knowing where it’s sourced.
-As with all foods, it’s a good idea to know just what gelatin is made of.
-To help you do just that, we’ve taken the liberty of assembling everything you should know about this common (and possibly surprising) ingredient.
+It's important to understand the ingredient list and stay informed about what you're putting into your body.

 What It's Made Of